Kaka Bagyenda

-Colonel Frank Kaka Bagyenda, is a Ugandan retired military officer in the Uganda People's Defence Forces (UPDF).
+Colonel Frank Kaka Bagyenda (born 1 February 1952) is a Ugandan retired military officer in the Uganda People's Defence Forces (UPDF).
 Effective 20 October 2020, He is Uganda's Ambassador to Angola following his appointment by President Yoweri Kaguta Museveni.
 He is the former Director General of the Internal Security Organisation, Uganda government's counter intelligence agency, responsible for providing national security intelligence to Uganda's policy makers.
 A position he held between January 2017 to October 2020.

 Background and education

 He was born in Ibanda District, in Uganda's Western Region, in February 1952.
 He attended local schools before he was admitted to Makerere University circa 1974.
 In 1977, he graduated from Makerere with a Bachelor of Commerce degree.

 Civilian career

 Following his graduation from Makerere University, Bagyenda took up employment in the Uganda Ministry of Public Service.
 Later, he was transferred to the Uganda Ministry of Agriculture.
 While there, he was posted to Masindi District, as an agricultural officer.